mskayacioglu/pe_solutions/README.md

-# My Solutions to Project Euler Problems in C
+# Solutions to Project Euler Problems in C

 **Link:** [Project Euler](https://projecteuler.net/about)